davlgd/wisegate/README.md

 wisegate --listen 8080 --forward 9000
 ```

-Your service is now protected!
-Requests will be forwarded from port 8080 to port 9000 with added security.
+Your service is now under the protection of WiseGate!
+Requests will be forwarded from port 8080 to port 9000, with only the worthy passing through.

 ### CLI Options